doka1331/Project-3-SQLite-Visualization/README.md

 In this project, we decided to analyze the movie/TV show streaming platform of Netflix, a multi-billion dollar company that offers its users access to some of the top rated shows and movies in the nation.
 Using a dataset of Netflix's top 246 rated shows, we did an in-depth analysis to see what exactly holds the key to Netflix's continued and prolonged success as the world's go-to streaming platform.
+There were no ethical data restrictions as this Netflix dataset is publicly available information with no API requirements.

 Please interact with the script's in this order: